Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Numerical Experiments

 \subsection{Directed Acyclic Graphs}

-We first evaluate the performance of our method on DAGs by varying the number of variables as $p \in \{5, 10, 15, 20\}$.
-The result on the stable system is reported in Fig.\ref{fig:dag_stable}, and the result for unstable system is reported in Tab.\ref{tab:dag_unstable}.
-The results report graph recovery for the additional coupling component, i.e., the unknown graph embedded in the diffusion term $A$.
+We first evaluate the performance of our method on DAGs by varying the number of variables as $p \in \{5,10,15,20\}$.
+The stable-system results are reported in Table~\ref{tab:dag_stable}, and the unstable-system results are provided in Appendix~\ref{sec:full_simu}.
+We report graph recovery for the additional coupling component, i.e., the unknown graph embedded in the diffusion term $A$.
+To ensure a fair comparison, we exclude from all baseline estimates the edges specified by the prior knowledge.

-From Fig.\ref{fig:dag_stable} and Tab.\ref{tab:dag_unstable}, we first observe that the SHD increases for all methods as the dimension grows from $p=5$ to $p=20$ under both the stable and unstable systems.
-This trend is expected, since the number of possible edges scales is on the order of $p^2$, making graph recovery progressively more challenging at higher dimensions.
-However, \texttt{SCD} achieves substantially lower SHD (often by a factor of 2-4 compared with baselines).
-Moreover, \texttt{SCD} maintains a high TPR (roughly $0.82$-$0.90$) with comparatively low FDR over all cases, indicating that it recovers a large fraction of true edges without substantially inflating false discoveries.
-For $p=20$, we observe a mild performance degradation under the unstable system across all methods (e.g., higher FDR overall).
-Importantly, \texttt{SCD} achieves substantially lower FDR than the baselines: its FDR is $0.371$ (stable) and $0.404$ (unstable), whereas the baselines are typically around $0.7$ in the stable case and $0.8$ in the unstable case.
-At $p=5$, \texttt{SCD} also exhibits a clear advantage, with FDR $0.067$ (stable) and $0.089$ (unstable), compared to baselines that are typically around $0.4$ (stable) and $0.6$ (unstable).
+From Table~\ref{tab:dag_stable}, we observe that SHD increases for all methods as the dimension grows from $p=5$ to $p=20$.
+This trend is expected, since the number of possible directed edges scales on the order of $p^2$, making graph recovery progressively more challenging at higher dimensions.
+Across all dimensions, \texttt{SCD} achieves substantially lower SHD than the baselines.
+For example, when $p=20$, \texttt{SCD} attains SHD $69.300$, whereas the baseline methods range from $161.400$ to $241.200$.
+Moreover, \texttt{SCD} maintains high TPR, between $0.836$ and $0.902$, while keeping FDR comparatively low.
+In particular, at $p=20$, \texttt{SCD} has FDR $0.371$, compared with baseline FDR values ranging from $0.414$ to $0.716$; at $p=5$, \texttt{SCD} has FDR $0.111$, compared with baseline values ranging from $0.356$ to $0.622$.
+These results indicate that \texttt{SCD} recovers a large fraction of true edges while controlling false discoveries more effectively than the competing methods.